arvinsingh/eye-break-extension/README.md

 # Eye Break Extension

+My doctor advised me to look away from my PC screen every now and then to reduce eye strain.
+To help with this, I put together this little extension. :)

 ## 20-20-20 Eye Break

 A browser extension to remind users to follow the 20-20-20 rule: Every 20 minutes, take a 20-second break to look at something 20 meters away.